Extradural hematoma; Extradural hemorrhage; Epidural hemorrhage; EDH

 The brain and nervous system (neurological) examination may show that a specific part of the brain is not working well (for instance, there may be arm weakness on one side).
-The exam may also indicate increased intracranial pressure.
+The exam may also indicate increased ICP.

 Life support measures may be required.
 Emergency surgery is almost always necessary to reduce pressure within the brain.
 This may include drilling a small hole in the skull to relieve pressure and allow blood to drain from the brain.

-Medications used in addition to surgery will vary according to the type and severity of symptoms and brain damage that occurs.
+Medicines used in addition to surgery will vary according to the type and severity of symptoms and brain damage that occurs.

-Anticonvulsant medications (such as phenytoin) may be used to control or prevent seizures.
-Some medications called "hyperosmotic agents" (like mannitol, glycerol, and hypertonic saline) may be used to reduce brain swelling.
+Antiseizure medicines may be used to control or prevent seizures.
+Some drugs called hyperosmotic agents may be used to reduce brain swelling.

 An epidural hematoma has a high risk of death without prompt surgical intervention.
 Even with prompt medical attention, a significant risk of death and disability remains.

 In adults, most recovery occurs in the first 6 months.
-Usually there is some improvement over approximately 2 years.
-Children usually recover more quickly and completely than adults.
+Usually there is some improvement over 2 years.
+Children usually recover more quickly and fully than adults.